survivejs/webpack-book/manuscript/advanced_techniques/03_authoring_packages.md

 Make sure you execute `npm i babel --save-dev` to include the tool into your project.

+W> It is important to note that in npm 3 `prepublish` hook will get triggered also when you run `npm install` on the project locally.
+Sometimes this can be surprising and counter-productive even.
+A solution known as [in-publish](https://www.npmjs.com/package/in-publish) allows you to tune the behavior and skip the installation step.
+You need to prepend your script with `in-publish && babel ...` kind of line for this to work. npm 4 and the following versions will fix this confusing behavior.

 You probably don't want the directory content to end up in your Git repository.
 In order to avoid this and to keep your `git status` clean, consider this sort of `.gitignore`:

 ```bash